Dalton Pass: 1990 earthquake

+Dalton Pass East Alignment Road

+Foreign Affairs Secretary Enrique Manalo announced on March 26, 2024 that the Department of Public Works and Highways obtained a JPY100 (P37 billion) loan from the Japan International Cooperation Agency (JICA) for the 23-kilometer four-lane Dalton Pass East Alignment Road Project.
+The alternative route will interconnect Nueva Ecija, Nueva Vizcaya, and the Cagayan Valley Region.
+The bypass road includes the construction of 6.1 kilometers of twin tunnels, 10 bridges of 5.8 kilometers, and flood control.
+Construction is expected to run from 2026 to 2031.

+Safety

+The pass is known for its hairpin curves and steep gradient, which makes it difficult for motorists to traverse and contributes to road accidents.
+In 2017 alone, 541 accidents were recorded in the pass, with 21 of them resulting in fatalities.
+That same year, a bus plunged off the road along Barangay Capintalan in Carranglan on April 18, killing 34 people.

 Balete Pass Tourism Complex

 The Balete Pass Tourism Complex is in the summit area of the pass.
-The "National Shrine of the Battle of Balete" and other monuments and memorials honor the war losses.
+The National Shrine of the Battle of Balete Pass and other monuments and memorials erected by the Chinese and the Japanese honor the war losses.
 The shrine is at the highest point at the "Dalton Pass Viewpoint with Shed" provincial project, which offers long vistas of the mountains and forests.

 Flora

 The Dalton Pass area is home to the only critically endangered orchid of Nueva Ecija, Ceratocentron fesselii, which is endemic to the province.
 It has orange flowers with purple lips and that glows lightly at dark.
 It is threatened by illegal logging, and illegal collecting for the orchid trade in the international black market.

 The national government has yet to dedicate the natural Dalton Pass habitat as a nature reserve to protect the endemic orchid, leaving extinction of the orchid in the wild a threat.